MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/DisposalMethod.md

 ms.author: cdmditeam
 ---

-# Transport mode in Sustainability(TransportMode)
+# Disposal method in Sustainability(DisposalMethod)

-The mode of transportation or distribution used in an activity, such as air, rail, or storage.
+Entity used for classifying the type of disposal method, as defined in the reporting company.

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability/TransportMode.cdm.json" target="_blank">GitHub</a>.
+ Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability/DisposalMethod.cdm.json" target="_blank">GitHub</a>.

 ## Traits